• Skip to primary navigation

 This post may contain affiliate links.
 Please read my privacy policy.

-How to smoke a creamy, cheesy, and bacon....y mac and cheese.
-Let's be honest, this dish goes well with EVERYTHING!
-I love pairing this smoked mac and cheese pasta with a good burger.
-Let's boil some water and roll some smoke...
+How to smoke a creamy, cheesy, and bacon packed mac and cheese.
+This smoked mac and cheese recipe goes well with EVERYTHING!
+Let's boil some water and roll some smoke.

 smoked mac and cheese in cast iron skillet with parsley garnish